 9. Ensure unlimited sponsor support

-A mentor empowers his downline to see a future full of possibilities; one he had already witnessed.
+A mentor empowers their downline to see a future full of possibilities; one he had already witnessed.

 Enhance your distributor skills with diverse perspectives, experience, and success of their sponsors or uplines.
 Promote group sales activities for relationship building with uplines.
 Offer guaranteed upline support and guidance with one-click access to reach out from the platform itself.